 - Ability to send and receive constructive feedback and criticism

 Exchanging ideas and collaborating to complete tasks require members to be able to send and receive all sorts of constructive feedback and criticism.
 Giving and seeking input from others ease the completion of tasks efficiently.

 - Problem-solving abilities

 Identifying obstacles and overcoming them efficiently by coming up with innovative solutions is an important attribute of a good collaborator.

 - Ability to see the bigger picture

-It is important to understand that group achievement trumps any individual achievements.
+It is important to understand that group achievement trumps any individual achievement.
 They should prioritize their main goals, and their own goals should be kept secondary.

 - Willing to compromise

 Sometimes when things don’t go your way, you have to compromise with what you get.
 Compromising and making concessions is essential if they need to reach a consensus on the best probable solution to a problem.